Fuel Your Brain: What Foods Support Mental Health?

 Foods that may help lower anxiety include:

-Foods can improve your stress levels in several ways, says WebMD. leaving site icon Comfort foods like pasta and oatmeal can boost your levels of the brain calming chemical serotonin.
+Foods can improve your stress levels in several ways, says WebMD.
+Comfort foods like pasta and oatmeal can boost your levels of the brain calming chemical serotonin.
 Some foods like oranges can help your stress hormone levels.
 Overall, a healthy diet can help improve the symptoms of stress by building up the immune system and lowering blood pressure.

 While some foods can help mental health, others can make you feel worse.
 You can often substitute a healthier choice to boost your mental health.
 Try these easy changes.